snakesonaguy/CL_DEVWKS-2225/README.md

             print('Error Code: {}'.format(r.status_code))
 ```

-Go into the the main() function and uncomment the call to this functio (i.e. make the function active).

 ### STEP 2: Retreive all device group information

 Notice that the much of the function is currently commented out.
 As the function is currently coded it will make a get request to the path: `http://path_to_nso.com/restconf/data/tailf-ncs:devices/device-group`.
 The function then prints the return payload in the same way as the previous function.
 Go to the `main()` function and ensure that the `get_device_groups()` function is the only one that active and run the program.

 You can see that the function call returns a sizeable amount of information.
 Let's look at the structure of the return.

-We can see that the return is a dictionary (JSON formatted) that contains a dictionary with the key **tailf-ncs:device-group** and the value is a list of the device groups configured.
+We can see that the return is a dictionary that contains a key **tailf-ncs:device-group** and the value is a list of the device groups configured.
 Each of the list members is itself a dictionary with the following structure:

 - name: STRING - name of the group
 - device-group: LIST - lists any subgroups that are members of this group